Orpheum Theatre (Memphis): Paranormal occurrences

+For more than 50 years, a variety of strange and unexplained incidents at the Orpheum have convinced many of the people who have been associated with the theater that the place is haunted.
 One of the Orpheum's most famous patrons is Mary, the ghost of a 12-year-old girl.
 Stories vary about how Mary's spirit came to stay at the Orpheum, but most suggest she was injured in an accident.
 Some scenarios include a 1921 car accident, while others say she was injured by a trolley in 1928 and carried inside, where she died.

-For more than 50 years, a variety of strange and unexplained incidents at the Orpheum have convinced many of the people who have been associated with the theater that the place is haunted.
-Mary has consistently been described by witnesses to have braided brown hair and a white dress and is a little shy.

-Performers have offered the most frequent descriptions of the ghost.
-Stories abound about flickering lights, tools emptied into commodes, doors swinging open and shutting loudly – events that even spooked Yul Brynner while rehearsing for The King & I in 1982.
-Countless times over the past 50 years, performers have noticed a little girl in what looks like a school uniform sitting in a side box on the mezzanine.
-Her blank stare and ethereal appearance have upset some of those who have seen her.
-Yet, Mary is never known to have disrupted a performance.

 A group of paranormal researchers from the University of Memphis, then known as Memphis State University, found that a ghost does, as legend suggested, live in the Orpheum and call herself Mary.
 Using séances and a Ouija board, the researchers found a contrasting story to the more common legend of the streetcar incident.
 They believe the little girl died in 1921 in some sort of falling accident in the downtown area, which had nothing to do with the theater.
 According to the University of Memphis group, Mary "wandered into the Orpheum after her death, and she liked it.
 So she stayed."

+Mary has consistently been described by witnesses to have braided brown hair and a white dress and is a little shy.
+Countless times over the past 50 years, performers have noticed a little girl in what looks like a school uniform sitting in a side box on the mezzanine.
+Her blank stare and ethereal appearance have upset some of those who have seen her.
+Yet, Mary is never known to have disrupted a performance.

 Memphis historian Vincent Astor, along with other researchers and patrons, have claimed to be aware of as many as six other spirits inhabiting the Orpheum, including a male, known to some as David, who is waiting to escort Mary to the other side.
 Since she refuses to leave the beautiful old theater, however, he cannot leave either and is therefore spending eternity in the theater with her.
 Others include an "unhappy" spirit, referred to as Eleanor, in the foyer of the balcony.
 Astor described a cold feeling in the balcony – like putting "your hand in a tub full of raw liver" – but does not believe that Eleanor is a malevolent spirit.

+Stories abound about flickering lights in the theatre, tools emptied into commodes, doors swinging open and shutting loudly – events that even spooked Yul Brynner while rehearsing for The King & I in 1982.